 The "La Cacaotera" Regional Museum, designed by Taller Mauricio Rocha, a regional architecture studio, and architect Samuele Xompero, features an exhibition space that tells the story of cacao and its cultural impact.
 This is complemented by a workshop area that demonstrates production processes to visitors through the use of grinding, roasting, and shelling machines.

-For the structural construction of the project, a system of slabs with wooden beams and planks was used on a painted steel frame.
+For the structural execution of the project, a slab system with wooden beams and planks was used on a painted steel frame.
 In terms of materials, reinforced concrete with red pigment predominates, complemented by latticework, clay floors, glass, and wrought iron.
+This palette of materials is further enhanced by native vegetation from the banks of the Grijalva River, facilitating the integration of the project with its urban context.

 "La Cacaotera" Regional Museum by Laboratorio regional de arquitectura + Taller Mauricio Rocha + Samuele Xompero.
 Photograph by Miguel Cobos.